Religion in space: Buddhism

-The first Buddhist to go into space was Ellison Onizuka flying to space aboard STS-51-C. Not only was he the first Buddhist but also the first Asian-American, person of Japanese descent and Hawaiian to go to space.
+The first Buddhist to go into space was Ellison Onizuka flying to space aboard STS-51-C. Not only was he the first Buddhist but also the first Asian American, person of Japanese descent, and Hawaiian to go to space.
+Following his time in space, Onizuka spoke of viewing the Earth as a unified, interconnected whole.
 He later died during the Challenger Disaster in 1986.